aditokmo/react-cli-setup/README.md

 ## Decisions About Arhitecture

-This CLI isn't just a downloader it is architectural choice designed to enforce professional standards.

 ### Feature-Based Structure

 This architecture uses a modular approach to help you build large-scale projects.
 Instead of mixing all components and hooks into global folders, everything is grouped by domain, such as Auth or Dashboard.
 This method makes it much easier to navigate the codebase and ensures your project remains maintainable as it grows.